 They collect ingredients from nearby farmers to make a thick paste of peanuts, oil and sugar, which is manufactured in one of Valid’s factories in Malawi, and then distributed to severely malnourished children in neighboring areas.

 “We would love to see more for-profit food companies with the appropriate capability getting directly involved in working with us to make affordable high-quality nutritious foods available to those who need them,” Murphy said.
 “We believe that this can be done in a commercially viable way – while also making a massive social impact.”

-Hauser said that unlike with philanthropy or nonprofits, Two Degrees is not asking people to write checks.
+Hauser said that unlike with philanthropy or nonprofits, 2 Degrees is not asking people to write checks.